-12.8.4 Supplementary Payments Year 1 and 2
+12.7.4 Supplementary Payments Year 1 and 2

-A supplementary payment will be made to any participant in the Project in the first two years whose total annual results-based payment is less than \leq 750.
-This payment will be a maximum of \leq 250 and shall not allow a participant to exceed \leq 750.
-For example, where the final farm payment is \leq 400 the supplementary payment will be \leq 250.
-Where the final farm payment is \leq 600, the supplementary payment will be \leq 150, etc. Note, from the third year of participating in the Project the supplement will not be available.
+A supplementary payment will be made to any participant in the Project in the first two years whose total annual results-based payment is less than \in 750.
+This supplementary payment will be a maximum of \in 250 and shall not allow a participant to exceed \in 750.
+For example, where the final farm payment is \in 400 the supplementary payment will be \in 250.
+Where the final farm payment is \in 600, the supplementary payment will be \in 150, etc. Note, from the third year of participating in the Project the supplement will not be available.
 The supplementary payment will not be available to participants who do not attend mandatory knowledge exchange events.

-12.8.5 General Conditions
+12.7.5 General Conditions